jackam/The_Conjurer/README.md

-# Title       : The Conjurer: Stone & Bone
+# Game Title : The Conjurer -- Stone & Bone
-# Company     : Extra Scoop Games
+## Developed by : Extra Scoop Games
-# Programmer  : Jackie Tulip
+### Programmer : Jackie Tulip

 Stones & Bone: The beginning edition of a three part series.